 - if you have time, you can also get quotes for the repairs to pass on to the landlord

 Tip: Text messages are generally not accepted as forms of providing written notice.
-Check your lease for details on how you should notify the landlord in writing (eg: if a letter is required or an email is ok).
+Check your lease for details on how you should notify the landlord in writing (for example, if a letter is required or an email is suitable).
+If you’re sending an email, be sure to send it to the email address the landlord uses to communicate with you.

 Step three: Get professional advice

-Our dispute resolution service can help you resolve business disputes and is an easy to access, and low cost, means of resolving business disputes quickly.
+Our dispute resolution service can also help you resolve business disputes and is an easy to access means of resolving business disputes quickly.

 Time for a risk management plan?